British Design Fund 4 EIS/SEIS

 To date, the fund has not achieved any exits nor suffered any failures, however, this is partly due to the fact it is still a relatively young portfolio.
 These are high-risk investments and you should expect some failures.

-Source: BDF, as at 31 March 2020.
+Source: BDF, as at 22 January 2021.
 Past performance is no guide to future performance.
 These figures do not include any realised returns (exits) as there have not been any.
-In the above examples, initial tax relief of up to 40% could also apply.
-So, for the tax year 2017/18, the total return including initial tax relief would be £140 – remember tax rules can change and tax benefits depend on circumstances.
+In the above examples, initial tax relief of between 30-50% – remember tax rules can change and tax benefits depend on circumstances.

 Risks – important